johnwargo/eleventy-plugin-file-list/readme.md

 4. execute `npm install`
 5. execute `npm start`

-At this point, Eleventy will build the project and display a link you can click to view the sample page:
+At this point, Eleventy will build the project and display a link you can click to view the sample page (http://localhost:8080 as shown in the text below):

 ```shell
 D:\dev\11ty\eleventy-plugin-file-list>npm start